gzunzu/design-patterns/vehicles/README.md

 to know that this is not the traditional implementation of the static method for getting the desired instance.
 This is a totally parametrized version which would never be modified with upcoming new inheritors of [`Vehicle`](src/main/java/vehicle/Vehicle.java) –new «packages»–, because in that case we would just add new values to the `VehiclePackage` subclass.
-It's also more «insecure» or fragile due to the amount of runtime exceptions we can get by calling a constructor whose reference is obtained from a variable.
-The most popular way to implement this method is creating a switch loop, having one `case` clause for each type of instance/inheritor.
+It uses reflection to access the required class names and constructor methods, and you should know that implies a significant cost in processing resources during runtime.
+It's also more «insecure» exceptions we have to prevent while calling a method whose reference is obtained from a variable.
+The most popular way to implement this pattern is creating a switch loop, having one `case` clause for each type of instance/inheritor.
 For our particular example, this would have been the code:

 ````java